Orphan & Rare Disease Research

 With approximately 7,000 rare diseases affecting 300 million people worldwide, clinical trial research in rare diseases continues to be a top priority for Emmes and many of our clients.
 Currently only 5% of rare diseases have an approved treatment even though the number of FDA orphan drug and biologic approvals has grown exponentially since passage of the Orphan Drug Act.

 Emmes has a long history supporting global research in cell and gene therapies as well as rare diseases across a wide array of therapeutic areas.
-Expertise in bioinformatics and adaptive/alternative study designs has enabled Emmes’ clients to conduct even the most challenging rare disease studies.
+Expertise in biostatistics, bioinformatics and adaptive/alternative study designs has enabled Emmes’ clients to conduct even the most challenging rare disease studies.

 The challenges of delivering clinical trials within the rare disease community are unique.
 A CRO offering this service must have a strong track record, understanding of the environment that the trial is working within, and the skills to manage problems with efficiency, so that any unforeseen circumstances can be handled promptly when they arise.
 A successful trial is built upon the quality of the relationships, agile nature of delivery and knowledge of the ecosystem involved.
 Our global presence and dedicated staff allow for us to tailor protocols for even the rarest clinical trials.
-It is essential for each of our rare disease focused team members to have experience and understanding of delivering research in the rare disease community environment, so that issues can be predicted, proactively overcome, and any unforeseen circumstances can be handled promptly when they arise.
+It is essential for each of our rare disease focused team members to have experience and understanding of delivering research in the rare disease community environment, so that issues can be predicted and proactively overcome.

 We strive to contribute and be at the forefront of groundbreaking research for these small, yet collectively large populations, to increase the treatments available within the rare disease space.
 Our dedicated division, Orphan Reach will enable us to achieve this, through several optimized approaches.